| Sir William Stanley

 years with the English Carthusians in Ostend, having several times sought in vain to return to England.

+He died at Ghent on 3 March 1630 and was buried at Mechlin.
 By his wife Elizabeth, daughter of John Egerton of Egerton he had two sons and three daughters.

 Eventually his grandson succeeded to the family estates at Hooton in Cheshire, and his great-grandson was